 - Regulatory response to mitigate risks

-The Authority has developed separate risk-based supervisory processes for use in assessing entities in the banking, trust and investment sectors and the insurance market, since the risks presented by companies in each category vary.
+The Authority has developed separate risk-based supervisory processes for use in assessing entities, since the risks presented by companies in each category vary.
 However, the Authority uses core common supervisory tools across sectors for the purposes of risk assessment:

 Identifying risk impact groups and prioritisation